Dmitrii-Weaver/TA_QT/README.md

 By default the api is running at http://localhost:5000 so all the requests are sent there

-GET "/" - default route used for testing purposes - returns "<h1>test passed</h1>"
+GET "/" - default route used for testing purposes - returns "test passed" as an h1 tag

 GET "/certs/list" -get full DB of all certificates made by all users, used for testing purposes. - returns an array of objects